 How It Works: A Curriculum for Eating Fresh

-There are six class sessions at each location throughout the summer and fall, each consisting of an educational talk from Melissa and a cooking demonstration with samples featuring produce from local farms.
-After attending three class sessions, low-income participants will become eligible to receive a $15 bonus, distributed in the form of $1 Bonus Bucks, which can be redeemed for fresh fruits and vegetables at participating farmers markets.
-One class session at each location will feature a visit from a farmer, offering an opportunity for participants to spend their Bonus Bucks without having to travel too far from home.
+There are six class sessions at each location throughout the summer and fall, each consisting of a nutrition and food systems lesson, as well as a cooking demonstration with samples featuring produce from local farms.
+After attending four class sessions, participants are eligible to receive an incentive of $15 in Bonus Bucks to buy fresh fruits and vegetables at participating farmers markets.
+One class session at each location features an on-site mobile farmers market, offering an opportunity for participants to spend their incentive without having to travel too far from home.
 To wrap up the season, participants are invited on a field trip to a nearby farmers market for yet another opportunity to redeem their Bonus Bucks!

 - Week 1: Introduction, MyPlate, Senior Farmers Market Coupons